Watch this clip of how this trope plays out.

 A technique used mainly in television and film.
-A character is shown singing a song for in-universe reasons.
+A character is shown singing/playing a song for in-universe reasons.
 The camera then cuts to a different scene with different characters in a different place.
 However, the audience can still hear the first character's song.

 - In Muppet Treasure Island during the song 'Love Led Us Here' the camera cuts away from the two lovers to show the triumphant pirates basking in their new wealth.
 This pirate scene is silent, and only the song is heard when it's playing.

 - In The Death of Stalin, Mozart's Piano Concerto No. 23 continues to play over the long opening sequence through scenes occurring far from the concert hall where the concerto is being performed and the drama associated with the unanticipated demand for an encore performance.

 - In episode "Environmental Science", Abed starts one of these by singing "Somewhere Out There" for a reason that Makes Sense In Context.
 The camera jumps between him and two other scenes, and in one of the other scenes, a band starts playing, resulting in an amazing Distant Duet that continues through all three scenes.